What is Accounts Receivables Turnover Ratio?

-Use of Accounts Receivables Turnover Formula
+Use of Accounts Receivables Turnover

-- On the other hand, a lower Accounts receivables turnover is not good enough for a company.
+- On the other hand, a lower turnover is not good enough for a company.
 It indicates that the time interval between the credit sales and the receipt of money is higher.
 And as a result, there’s always a risk of not receiving the due amount.

 Accounts Receivables Turnover Ratio Calculator

-You can use the following Accounts Receivables Turnover Ratio Calculator.
+You can use the following Calculator.

 |Receivables Turnover Ratio Formula =||

-Accounts Receivables Turnover Formula in Excel (with excel template)
+Calculate Accounts Receivables Turnover in Excel

 It is very simple.
 You need to provide the two inputs of Net Credit Sales and Average Accounts Receivables.

-You can easily calculate the accounts receivables turnover formula in the template provided.
+You can easily calculate the template provided.